Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can also use phpMyAdmin to find and replace text from your WordPress database.

-First, you need to log in to the cPanel dashboard of your WordPress hosting account.
-Then, scroll down to the Databases section and click on ‘phpMyAdmin’.
+First, you need to log in to the dashboard of your WordPress hosting account.
+For this tutorial, we will be using Bluehost.

-This will launch phpMyAdmin, where you will need to click on your WordPress database name and then click on ‘SQL’.
+Here, you must click on your WordPress database name and then click on ‘SQL’.

 SQL query in phpMyAdmin